 The content of the HTTP response message shall be an XML encoded Expanded Value Set that complies with the SVS schema.
 The XML format shall be identical to the body of the SOAP response described in the SOAP binding.
 The Expanded Value Set shall correspond to the Values Set identified by the Value Set Unique ID in the id parameter, the Value Set Version in the version parameter, and the language in the lang parameter.

-An informative WSDL file containing both SOAP and HTTP bindings for the Value Set Repository can be found on the IHE ftp site (see ITI TF-2x: Appendix W).
+An informative WSDL file containing both SOAP and HTTP bindings for the Value Set Repository can be found online : see ITI TF-2x: Appendix W.